 In short, the dog took residence in and around Greyfriars kirkyard, where his master had been laid to rest – but did not necessarily stay each night below a table gravestone adjacent to his master’s grave.

 The locals kept an eye on him and he was associated with a number of nearby households even as his fame spread.

-There are a few contemporary photos and, as a dog owner, to me they don’t actually look like the same animal.
+There are a few contemporary photos of Greyfriars Bobby.
+As a dog owner, to me they don’t actually look like the same animal.

 This suspicion is backed by other stories – basically, that Traill, who took over ‘Bobby’s’ eatery, realised, like the proprietors before him, that they were on to a good thing.

 Basically, here was a well-publicised celebrity dog that everyone wanted to see, who turned up every day as soon as the One o’ Clock Gun goes off?
 Hey, that would have been good for business…

 here are grounds for believing that Traill the restaurant owner went to great lengths to embellish the Bobby story.

 He claimed, for example, that Bobby’s owner Gray, was a farmer who regularly visited the restaurant when the One o’ Clock Gun sounded.